MGT-406 / 4 credits

 Content

-Warning: the first three weeks are instrumental to perform the project, as they provide specific tools and the core theoretical background.
+Note: the first three weeks are instrumental to the rest of the semester as they provide specific tools and the core theoretical background for performing the group project.

-Climate change, computer based health services, trust and media: all these essential topics require more than science, technology and business: they need human involvement and adoption.
-Recent failures of metaverse and NFT underline how adoption is core to innovation.
-Facing this challenge means to understand needs from factual and cultural points of view, to take in account and understand human perception.
-Design, and more generally culture, have shown to be key players between technology and society, from the Renaissance up to the decentralisation of computing resources.
+Climate change, digital health, trust in AI: all these essential challenges require more than just science, technology and business.
+Involving humans in the process is key to these solutions being adopted by society.
+Recent failures of the metaverse or NFTs underline how adoption is core to innovation.
+To achieve it, we must understand practical needs and constraints, but also cultural perspectives, human emotions and underlying motivations.
+Design, and more generally culture, have shown to be key elements linking technology and society throughout history, from the Renaissance up to the decentralisation of computing resources in the 1970s.

-In this course, we delve into human needs and perception, investigate how they are influenced by a cultural and socio-economic context and, eventually, experiment creative methodologies embedding such dimension into the innovation process.
+In this course, we delve into human needs and perception and explore how creative methodologies can be embedded into the innovation process.

 The course aims to provide:

-- A theoretical framework in design research, with emphasis on the creative process, user experience psychology and innovation process.
+• A practical design research framework for innovation management, with emphasis on the creative process, user experience psychology and innovation.

 Keywords